Slackadays/Chata/README.md

 ## Definitions

-### Chata Program
+### Chata Programs

-A Chata program is a collection of symbols defined within the Chata specification and arranged in a valid way.
+An action is a collection of symbols defined within the Chata specification and arranged in a valid way, that either the Chata implementation can abstract or that other actions can access.

+A Chata program is at least one action with name "main."

-A Chata program file is a text file that contains only text encoded in UTF-8 format, and that end in a `.chata` extension.
+A Chata program file is a text file that contains only text encoded in UTF-8 format, and that end in a `.chata` extension, and that contains a valid Chata program.

 ## General Requirements

+All actions start with the keyword `action` followed by the name of the action.
+The action name must contain only the following classes of text characters:

+- foo
+- bar
+- baz

 # Examples :hammer: